UKCloud/documentation/articles/vmware/vmw-how-update-vm-settings.md

 4. Click the name of the VM for which you want to view configuration information.

-5. Expand each section to view the settings for the VM and change them if required.
+5. Expand each section to view the settings for the VM and change them if required (see below).

 6. When you're done, click **Save** to save any changes you've made, or **Discard Changes** to close without saving.